hsk81/oas-explorer/README.md

 ## Configuration

-Copy `settings/00-default.json` to `settings/01-custom.json` and replace all configuration values starting with `${MY_...}` — to fully understand each field please consult [#authorize-application][2].
+Copy `settings/00-default.json` to `settings/01-custom.json` and replace all configuration values starting with `${APX_..}` — to fully understand each field consult [#authorize-application][2].
 Please note, that multiple configuration files will be merged in lexicographical order.

 ### Auth0: authentication & authorization